nshkrdotcom/jsv/README.md

 end
 ```

-With that in mind, you can also define a module where all your schemas are built
+You can also define a module where all your schemas are built and exported as
-and exported as functions:
+functions:

 ```elixir
 defmodule MyApp.Schemas do